t9md/atom-mprettier/README.md

 ## How to use?

 - Invoke `mprettier:format`(`ctrl-alt-f`) on text editor.
-- If you have trouble execute `mprettier:clip-debug-info`.
+- If you have trouble, execute `mprettier:clip-debug-info`.
   - This command clip debug info into clipboard
   - Paste it to buffer then observe it by yourself before opening issue.